Daniel Boone National Forest

 Cave Run Lake, Laurel River Lake and Lake Cumberland (known as the Houseboat Capital of the World) provide multiple marinas, boat ramps and thousands of acres for boating, canoeing, jet skiing, tubing, water skiing, scuba diving, record-setting fishing and clear-water swimming.

-Cozy cabin rentals with modern amenities abound, along with plentiful tent and RV camping sites with electric and water hookups.
+Cozy cabin rentals with modern amenities abound, along with hundreds of RV parks and camping sites with electric and water hookups.
 Multiple picnic areas add to the area’s appeal.

 Parks & Lodges

 When you’re ready to explore the forest, the forest is ready for you!
-Find more information at fs.usda.gov/dbnf.
+Explore USDA’s Interactive Forest Visitor Map to locate roads, campgrounds, trails and other recreation sites.

 Hidden Gems in the Kentucky Wildlands